quoter/quoter/README.md

 ## License

-Quoter is available under the terms of the MIT License.
+Quoter is available under the terms of the GNU Affero General Public License v3.0.
 You can find a copy of these terms in the included `LICENSE` file.